voumir/todo-app/README.md

 ## Info
 API is open for any website, so you can make your own Frontend and link it with this projects backend.
 Just use the APIs link.
-Backend have documentation at it's website's subpage.
+Backend have documentation at its websites subpage.
 You can find it [here](https://todoappwebapi20180726022310.azurewebsites.net/Help).

 ## Running
 First, `cd` into TodoApp.Client then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.